Analysis | Tucker Carlson ties his vaccine fearmongering to a core Republican insecurity

 New polling from the Kaiser Family Foundation shows that most Republicans direct their anger about the coronavirus pandemic at the government, rather than those who haven’t yet been vaccinated against the coronavirus.

-Nearly two-thirds of Republicans said that the pandemic had eroded their confidence in the government — something that former president Donald Trump actively stoked last year and something that Fox News and Carlson in particular continue to this day.
+Nearly two-thirds of Republicans said that the pandemic had eroded their confidence in the government — something that former president Donald Trump actively stoked last year and something that Fox News and Carlson, in particular, continue to this day.

 What is striking about Carlson’s riff Monday is not its extremism; we’re all used to that.
 What’s striking about it was its sloppiness.
 The idea that there’s no value to vaccination beyond government-mandated compliance, that elected leaders demand unthinking fealty to their edicts about its efficacy, is hard to reconcile with the obvious utility of the vaccines.
 Carlson’s so mired in his universe of blame and cynicism that he offers assessments like this one, again targeting Hochul.